 No electorates voted to ban liquor sales after 1908, yet the proportion of New Zealanders living in ‘dry’ districts grew.
 Electoral boundary reviews created new dry electorates and shifted towns between wet and dry areas.
 Many places were left stranded, with no way of restoring liquor sales.
 Geraldine, for example, was denied bars for decades, despite its residents never having voted for prohibition.
 In 1945 Parliament froze licensing district boundaries to prevent them moving with electoral boundaries.
 Later, special polls for ‘stranded’ dry towns were provided for, which enabled them to go ‘wet’.

 Under an 1893 act voters could reduce the number of liquor outlets in their electorate, or ban them altogether, in referendums held every three years.
 After 1895 these were held on the same day as general elections.
-Premier Richard Seddon allowed Liberal Party MPs a free vote on the 1893 act, establishing a tradition of ‘conscience’ votes on liquor matters that has persisted into the 2000s.
+Premier Richard Seddon allowed Liberal Party MPs a free vote on the 1893 act, establishing a tradition of ‘conscience’ votes on liquor matters that has persisted.

-Between 1894 and 1908, 12 out of 76 general electorates banned liquor sales, and 484 hotels lost their licences.
+Between 1894 and 1908, 12 of the 76 general electorates banned liquor sales, and 484 hotels lost their licences.
 By 1910 it was almost impossible to open a new bar.

 In 1893 Parliament banned the sale of takeaway liquor to children under 13.
 The drinking age in pubs was raised to 18 in 1904, and to 21 in 1910.
 In 1914 those under 21 were banned from buying takeaway liquor.

-In 1895 Parliament prohibited Māori women from buying alcohol unless married to a European.
+In 1895 Parliament prohibited Māori women from buying alcohol unless they were married to a European.
 From 1904 Māori men in most parts of the North Island were prohibited from purchasing takeaway liquor.

 To remove temptations to drink, most entertainments were banned from bars and women were forced out of the liquor trade.
 In 1893 most women who were not already licensed were barred from holding liquor licences.
 A 1910 law banned new barmaids and further restricted drinking hours.